 Orlando claims that such a tactic wouldn't cure him of his love for Rosalind, which obviously means he'll show up at Rosalind/Ganymede's house every day and pretend woo him (her) to prove it.

 Rosalind/Ganymede, pleased at this outcome, agrees.
-He says Orlando must call him Rosalind from now on, which is so very fitting and so very, very weird at the same time.
+S/he says Orlando must call him Rosalind from now on, which is so very fitting and so very, very weird at the same time.